-Before the arrival of Islam, women were leading a miserable life completely devoid of free will, independent existence, social and economic rights.
+Before the arrival of Islam, women were leading miserable life completely devoid of free will, independent existence, and social and economic rights.
 They were considered inferior to men.
 They were treated as an object of pleasure or as slaves born only to serve the men.

 With its arrival, Islam has liberated women from all kinds of social and economic oppression.
 Islam clearly defined women’s rights and granted them a respectable status in society.